Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 Backscatter communication (BC) allows a simple passive tag to transmit data with essentially zero transmit power and no transmit amplifier.
 Instead, the tag scatters a preexisting external electromagnetic field in an adaptive fashion, in order to modulate data onto this field.
-The external field can stem from a dedicated unmodulated source or a modulated ambient source \cite{HuynhCST2018,WangTC2016}.
-The receiver decodes the data after detecting the changes in the field.
-BC found widespread use in smart cards and radio-frequency identification (RFID) \cite{ChawlaCM2007,Finkenzeller2010} and is a promising approach to ultra-low-energy communication in wireless sensor networks and the Internet of Things (IoT) \cite{DuanCM2020,WangTC2016,HuynhCST2018,ZhaoNAT2020}.
+The external field can stem from a dedicated unmodulated source or a modulated ambient source \cite{LiuSmithSIGCOMM2013,HuynhCST2018,WangTC2016}.
+The receiver may decode the data after detecting the changes in the field.
+BC has found widespread use in smart cards and radio-frequency identification (RFID) \cite{ChawlaCM2007,Finkenzeller2010} and is a promising approach to ultra-low-energy communication in wireless sensor networks and the Internet of Things (IoT) \cite{DuanCM2020,WangTC2016,HuynhCST2018,ZhaoNAT2020}.
 The different basic setups are illustrated in \Cref{fig:Concepts}.
-Promising BC systems that utilize ambient OFDM signals (e.g., commodity Wi-Fi signals) have been presented in \cite{WangMercierISSCC2020,ZhaoNAT2020,YangTC2017,KimSPAWC2017}.
+Promising BC systems that utilize ambient commodity signals (e.g., Wi-Fi) were presented in \cite{WangMercierISSCC2020,ZhaoNAT2020,YangTC2017,KimSPAWC2017}.
 Other exciting BC applications are given in \cite{PengACM2018,Hessar2019,Brooker2013}.